 GIS Technician, Randstad, Akron, OH

-GIS Analyst, Prime AE, Columbus, OH
+GIS Analyst, City of Upper Arlington, Columbus, OH

 Should you have any questions about any of these opportunities, do not hesitate to get in contact.

 The Geography Department